'Hi, How Are You' mural will be preserved amid demolition

 "It's surreal.
 It is special for Austinites, people who lived on 21st or Pearl," he said.

-David Lobel with the Hi, How Are You Project nonprofit said the mural has a big impact on mental health awareness, which Johnston dealt with himself.
+David Lobel with the Hi, How Are You Project nonprofit said the mural has a big impact on mental health awareness.
+Johnston himself dealt with mental health issues – something that inspired the creation of the nonprofit.

 “It's iconic because it's a super friendly frog.
-It's like the ambassador for campus for that area.
-It's looking at it and opening conversations for dialog, and for us that's most important thing – starting the conversation is the first step in reduction of stigma,” said Lobel.
+It's like the ambassador for campus, for that area.
+It's looking at it and opening conversations for dialogue.
+And, for us, that's most important thing – starting the conversation is the first step in reduction of stigma,” Lobel said.

 Both Lobel and Hossenlopp said they are glad an important piece of Austin will be sticking around.